Ashleigh Ellis Natural Dye & Eco Art

 The Magic of Natural Dyes and Cyanotype Printing

-Welcome to the beautiful world of Cyanotype printmaking on paper and fabric combined with plant pigments.
-This course will share the steps, recipes, and techniques you need to confidently create unique and colourful works of art in an environmentally conscious way.
-You will learn how to combine foraged and found plants and pigments with the simple and low impact photographic process of cyanotype and come away bursting with ideas for your creative practice.
+These courses share the steps, recipes, and techniques you need to confidently create unique and colourful works of art in an environmentally conscious way.
+You will learn how to combine foraged plants and bought botanical pigments with the simple and low impact photographic process of cyanotype and come away bursting with ideas for your creative practice.

 There is a world of natural colour at your fingertips waiting to be discovered!